SCIENTIFIC WORKING GROUP FOR THE

 188.8.131.52 Random sampling of items using random number tables may not be practical in all cases.
 In these instances, an alternate sampling plan shall be designed and documented to approach random selection.
 A practical solution involves a black box method, which refers to one that will prevent the sampler from consciously selecting a specific item from the population (e.g., all units are placed in a box and the samples for testing are selected without bias).
 Random sampling is discussed in the following references:

 · ASTM E105 Standard Practice for Probability Sampling of Materials

 Sample reduction may be applied in cases where the weight or volume of the selected units is too large for laboratory analysis (Figure 2, insert A).

-SWGDRUG minimum recommendations for forensic drug identification (see Part III B Drug Identification) shall be applied to at least one unit of the sample.
+SWGDRUG minimum recommendations for forensic drug identification (Part III B) shall be applied to at least one unit of the sample.

 Inferences drawn from the application of the sampling plan and subsequent analyses shall be documented.

-Sampling information shall be included in reports (see Part IVA Report Writing).
+Sampling information shall be included in reports (Part IVA, Section 9.2).

 Reporting statistical inferences for a population is acceptable when testing is performed on the statistically selected units as stated in Section 4.1 above.
 The language in the report must make it clear to the reader that the results are based on a sampling plan.

 6.2 Non-statistically selected sample(s)